 Using drag and drop tools, you can also set up any view of the analytics you’d like to see in a dashboard.
 The dashboards provide a larger variety of panels to view more of the statistics you want to see.
 In fact, you can actively drill down to specific data points and see the data adjust immediately.
 Dashboards give you the flexibility to learn more about the revenue you and your team are earning as well as any other company performance metrics you want to observe.

-If you would like to access the most powerful data your sales organization can find, send us a note and we’ll walk you through how Core can help.
+If you would like to access the most powerful data your sales organization can find, contact us and we’ll walk you through how Core can help.